denliehoo/personal-portfolio/README.md

   - Can refactor API to get experiences and project in 1 go [ok]
   - Add an archives section.
 Maybe pinned projects is top 3 priority.
 Rest is in archives [ok]
   - Furthmore, in the projects page itself, check if top left should be return to archives or return to project.
 Maybe, in the API, check if it is the top 3 highest priority (maybe do a sort?) and if it is not, add another property called "return" which will either be "archives" or "projects".
 Then change UI accordingly [ok]
-  - Add tags for projects (e.g. React, Solidity, etc...) which will be below the project?
+  - Add tags for projects (e.g. React, Solidity, etc...) which will be below the project? [ok]
+  - Change breaking point to 700px to hamburger menu [ok]
   - Revamp about page

 - Non-dev related: